romeerez/orchid-orm/docs/src/guide/test-factories.md

 Table schemas for input (inserting) and output (selecting) may vary, the test factory is using the input schema.

-Under the hood, it is using [@anatine/zod-mock](https://github.com/anatine/zod-plugins/tree/main/packages/zod-mock) to create and fill the object with random values.
-Random values are produced by [faker.js](https://www.npmjs.com/package/@faker-js/faker).
+Random values are produced by [faker.js](https://www.npmjs.com/package/@faker-js/faker), you can use `faker.seed(1)` to fix the randomness in a test for producing same values.

 ```ts
 import { ormFactory } from 'orchid-orm-test-factory';